 We previously discussed the importance of keyword research when it comes to finding topic ideas.
 Keywords are phrases that users enter into search engines to find what they’re looking for.
 By optimizing your posts for specific keywords, you can increase the likelihood that they’ll appear when users search for them.

-This is also known as Search Engine Optimization (SEO), and is vital for increasing traffic and visibility for your blog.
+This is also known as Search Engine Optimization (SEO) and is vital for increasing traffic and visibility for your blog.
 SEO involves a number of tasks, including (but not limited to) increasing your site’s speed and getting backlinks from other sites.

 Yoast SEO also lets you add a meta description, which is a snippet of text that appears alongside the post in search results.
 By adding a description and following these guidelines, your posts will be likely to rank higher in relevant search results.

 Set a Schedule (And Stick to It)

 To make sure that readers return to your blog, you’ll need to publish content regularly.
 When you offer new posts on a consistent schedule, your blog won’t go silent for long stretches of time, and your audience will be more likely to return.

-Step 12: Create a Style Guide
+Step 6: Create a Style Guide

 - Voice and tone.
 Is your blog laid-back or serious?
 Is the writing casual or professional?